- Don’t Break The Chain

 Don’t Break The Chain

-Here is a wall calendar you can grab from Amazon, if you’re interested:
+Here is a wall calendar you can grab from my affiliate link on Amazon if you’re interested:

 Track Your Progress

 My fitness goal is to drop 50 lbs of fat.
 That will put me squarely at 160 LBS, adjusting my body mass index to 24.4, right around the normal range.